Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Kelvin-Helmholtz and Tearing Eigenmodes

 The vertical Lagrangian displacement $\xi_z$ provides useful complementary information to help us identify the physical nature of the eigenmodes.
-Let us then briefly describe how to calculate $\xi_z$ in terms of the Fourier coefficients $\{\alpha_n\}$ that result from solving the eigenvalue problem.
 The rate of change in the Lagrangian displacement $\bb{\xi}$ with respect to a point moving with velocity $\bb{v}$ is given by